hilbix/shellshock/FAQ.md

 And it should be no problem, as the error is sent as `403` `text/plain`, so no bad things like XSS should happen - except you have a broken browser.

 Also cloning and changing this is easy.
-The source you can use.
+The source use you can.

 ## Can you give me more information about Shellshock?